Youssoufou Niakaté

-Youssoufou Niakaté (born 16 December 1992) is a French footballer who plays as a forward for Saudi Arabian club Al-Ettifaq.
+Youssoufou Niakaté (born 16 December 1992) is a footballer who plays as a forward for UAE club Baniyas.
+Born in France, he plays for the Mali national team.

+Club career

 On 27 September 2018 he scored a hattrick against RSC Anderlecht in the Belgian Cup.
 Union SG won the game 0–3.

-Personal life
+On 22 July 2023, Niakaté joined Baniyas.

+International career

 Born in France, Niakaté is of Malian descent.
+He was called up to the Mali national team for a set of 2026 FIFA World Cup qualification matches in November 2023.